adamzvolanek/DevRack/README.md

 ### Prerequisites

-Currently, I am testing these docker-compose stacks on my Unraid server, however theoretically any compute platform (EC2s for example) that is capable of running docker, 37.6 Gb for (my current) docker image, and 10 Gb of RAM with the dockers running.
+Currently, I am testing these docker-compose stacks on my Unraid server, however theoretically any compute platform that is capable of running docker, 37.6 Gb for (my current) docker image, and 10 Gb of RAM with the dockers running.

-## Built With
+### Built Using

 * [Unraid](https://unraid.net/) - Server, test-bed, and host
 * [compose_plugin](https://github.com/dcflachs/compose_plugin) - Docker-Compose plugin for Unraid
 * [Pre-Commit](https://pre-commit.com/) - Keeping code tidy and stepping away from github actions (after the fact)

-* [Notepad++](https://notepad-plus-plus.org/) - Used to write yaml files.
+## Running this for yourself...

+If you are wanting to try this for yourself, please read the docker-compose [readme](/docker-compose/README.md) carefully.
+The instructions are written for use in Unraid and you **will** have to replace all the values in each respective `*.env` file to meet **YOUR** needs.

 ## Contributing